DanielShamirWork/asp-caf-assignment/README.md

 ## 🎓 Educational Context

-This project is part of the Advanced Systems Programming course (ASP25) and serves as a hands-on introduction to:
+This project is part of the Advanced Systems Programming course (ASP) and serves as a hands-on introduction to:

 - **Systems Programming**: Working with multi-language codebases
 - **Version Control Internals**: Understanding how Git-like systems work